h2oai/h2o-3/h2o-docs/src/product/flow/README.md

 - Click the **Assist Me!** button in the **Help** sidebar, then click the **importFiles** link.
 Enter the file path in the auto-completing **Search** entry field and press **Enter**.
 Select the file from the search results and select it by clicking the **Add All** link.

-  You can also drag and drop the file onto the **Search** field in the cell.
+- You can also drag and drop the file onto the **Search** field in the cell.

  ![Flow - Import Files](images/Flow_Import_DragDrop.png)

 - In a blank cell, select the CS format, then enter `importFiles [ "path/filename.format" ]` (where `path/filename.format` represents the complete file path to the file, including the full file name.
+The file path can be a local file path or a website address.

 After selecting the file to import, the file path displays in the "Search Results" section.
 To import a single file, click the plus sign next to the file.
 To import all files in the search results, click the **Add all** link.
 The files selected for import display in the "Selected Files" section.